Evolution of circumstellar discs in young star-forming regions: Model

 Circumstellar discs are composed of gas and dust.
-Initially, a 100:1 gas:dust ratio is assumed for the composition of the discs.
+Initially, the gas:dust ratio is 100:1.
 This value is derived from the consideration that the ratio is inherited from the interstellar medium \citep{bohlin1978}.
 Grain growth might result in much lower gas:dust ratios \citep{williams2014}, and the ratio is likely to change during the lifetime of a disc \citep{manara2020}.
-Models of dust evolution and radial drift \citep{birnstiel2010, rosotti2019a} show that the dust:gas ratio decreases in time.
-In the present work we introduce a simple prescription for the dust evolution inside circumstellar discs.
+Models of dust evolution and radial drift \citep{birnstiel2010, rosotti2019a} show that the dust-to-gas mass-ratio $\delta$ decreases with time.
+We introduce a simple prescription for the photoevaporation of dust inside circumstellar discs in the present work.

 We follow the prescription of \citet{haworth2018a} to calculate the mass loss rate of dust entrapped in the photoevaporation wind.
-This mass loss rate is described as:
+This mass-loss rate is described as: